 Battery Charger & UPS Glossary

 ABNORMAL FAILURE.
 An artificially induced failure of a component, usually as a result of "abnormals" testing for regulatory agency safety compliance.
+For instance manually shorting components to see the effect on the safety of the power supply.

 AMBIENT TEMPERATURE.
 The temperature of the environment in the proximity of the power supply.

-BLACKOUT A total loss of electrical power.
+BLACKOUT A total loss of electrical power, as opposed to brownout.

 BRIDGE CONVERTER.
 A DC to DC converter topology (configuration) employing four active switching components in a bridge configuration across a power transformer.
+This has lower losses than a bridge rectifier.

 BROWNOUT.
 A reduction of the AC mains' distribution voltage, usually caused deliberately by the utility company to reduce power consumption when demand exceeds generation or distribution capacity.